Rajathk6/Text/README.md

 # 💬 [Text – Real Time Chat Application](texts.sbs)

-A full-stack, real-time one-on-one messaging web application designed to deliver instant communication using WebSocket.
-It features a mobile-responsive frontend and persistent chat history.
+Text is a real-time one-on-one chat application designed to offer instant and seamless communication through WebSocket technology.
+Developed as a full-stack web project, it combines a mobile-responsive React frontend with a Spring Boot backend, and uses Supabase (PostgreSQL) for storing and retrieving chat history.

 ### 🌐 Live Demo